igorwaw/advent15/day1-9/README.md

 This puzzle gave me some trouble with input parsing.
 First I borrowed the solution from <https://aoc.just2good.co.uk/2015/7> and used the Parsimonious library because I wanted to get to the visualization.
 It worked, but I wanted to have my own parser, no cheating.
 So I rewrote it using only string splitting and comparisons.
-It also works, but it's long and there's some code repetition.
+It also worked, but it was long and there was some code repetition.
+Then I replaced if/else with match/case, moved l/r shift to one function, and/or to one function - there's still some code repetition but much less.

 ## Day 8: Matchsticks